20 Most Common Medication Errors and Prevention Methods

 12. Unauthorised Drug Error

-What it is: This is when medicine is given without a prescription or by someone who isn’t allowed to give it.
+What it is: Medicine is given without a valid prescription or by someone not authorised to administer it.

-Example: A healthcare assistant gave a strong painkiller without a prescription, skipping safety checks.
+Example: A healthcare assistant administered a strong painkiller without a prescription, bypassing essential safety checks.

 How to prevent it: